VenkMallikarjun/BENPPy/README.md

 ::

     new_instance.proteinVSptm(ptm_type,          # String deonting PTM type to graph (as written in peptide list input files). residue = 'any',    # String containing single-letter amino acid denoting which residues to plot. exp = 1,            # Index for numerator in fold change calculation.
-Defaults to 1 (i.e. second column). ctrl = 0           # Index for denominator in fold change calculation.
+Defaults to 1 (i.e. second column). ctrl = 0,           # Index for denominator in fold change calculation.
 Defaults to 0 (i.e. first column).
+Ignored if continuous = True. continuous = False  # Bool denoting whether variable in column indicated by exp is continuous.
                              )